 |Speed & risk of development|

-i-bodies can recognise and bind to a diverse range of different therapeutically-relevant targets including those that are difficult/intractable to access by current antibody therapies such as G-protein coupled receptors (GPCRs) and ion channels, as result of the long binding loop that is lacking in traditional antibodies.
+Unlike current antibody therapies, i-bodies recognise and bind to a diverse range of different therapeutically-relevant targets including those that are difficult/intractable to access such as G-protein coupled receptors (GPCRs) and ion channels.

 Learn more about i-bodies.